Utkarsh-chawla/Aerofit-Analysis/README.md

 # Aerofit Analysis

-The objective of this case study is to dentify the characteristics of the target audience for each type of treadmill offered by the Aerofit and to provide a better recommendation of the treadmills to the new customers.
+The objective of this case study is to identify the characteristics of the target audience for each type of treadmill offered by the Aerofit and to provide a better recommendation of the treadmills to the new customers.

 # About the Dataset